-This is aims to be an all-inclusive list.
+This aims to be an all-inclusive list.
 It is not a set of hand-picked recommendations.
-I do try and keep this information current but please contact labs you discover via this list to check opening hours and services offered before heading across town as things are ever changing.
+I do try and keep this information current but please contact labs you discover via this list to check opening hours and services offered before heading across town as things are ever-changing.

 If you are aware of any errors or omissions, please do get in touch and through the magic of 20/20 hindsight all will be made good.